 ]

-NOTE: There are a few reasons the fullyQualifiedName property exists, even though the information it contains is presented in more detail in the run.logicalLocations property:
+NOTE: There are a few reasons the fullyQualifiedName property exists, even though the information it contains can be reconstructed from the name properties of this object and its parent objects in run.logicalLocations:

 run.logicalLocations might not be present.

 It allows a SARIF viewer to display the logical location in a way that is easily understood by users.